yar3333/nanofl-site-content/docs/articles/combine_shapes_1/index.md

 What we know about the polygons:
 <img src="3.png" align="left" />

- * limited to straight or curved segments;
+ * limited by straight or curved segments;
  * never intersect;
  * can be adjacent to each other, i.e. have a common border (in this case, the fill colors should be different, or the boundary should be clearly separated edges, so that should not be polygons that nothing prevents combine into one);
  * they have their own version of the fill (in the simplest case - the color);
- * It may be translucent (color can be specified by specifying the alpha-channel);
+ * it may be transparent (using alpha-channel in color specification);
  * can be non-convex;
  * may have "holes" (that is, the area defined by straight/curved segments, where there is no filling).

-In light of the fact that a polygon is a complex object, we shall describe it as a closed external contour + set of unintersected inner contours (holes).
+In light of the fact that a polygon is a complex object, we shall describe it as a closed outer contour + set of unintersected inner contours (holes).

 Subtasks